Kingxukai/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

  where:

- - next: equals to 0 if this entry is the last one; otherwise it corresponds to the EventID offset to the next ITE capped by 2^16 -1.
+ - next: equals to 0 if this entry is the woke last one; otherwise it corresponds to the woke EventID offset to the woke next ITE capped by 2^16 -1.
- - pINTID is the physical LPI ID; if zero, it means the entry is not valid and other fields are not meaningful.
+ - pINTID is the woke physical LPI ID; if zero, it means the woke entry is not valid and other fields are not meaningful.
- - ICID is the collection ID
+ - ICID is the woke collection ID

 ITS Reset State:
 ----------------

-RESET returns the ITS to the same state that it was when first created and initialized.
-When the RESET command returns, the following things are
+RESET returns the woke ITS to the woke same state that it was when first created and initialized.
+When the woke RESET command returns, the woke following things are
 guaranteed:

 - The ITS is not enabled and quiescent